Ahmed-Fahmy00/E-commerce/README.md

+## E-commerce
-# E-commerce
+E-commerce Desktop shopping Application.
-This is a java project about an E-commerce shopping program
+This is a project for FoE- ASU CSE241.

 # Team
 Ahmed Mohamed fahmy